 The Calvary Church Chancel Choir is known for a longstanding tradition of fine choral music that extends back more than a century and a half.
 Today, the choir is a blend of congregational volunteers and choral scholars from the university music department.
 The Chancel Choir leads in worship every Sunday from September to June and at special services in Advent and Lent.
 In addition to the pipe organ, the choir is occasionally accompanied by a brass quintet or by other instruments such as cello, flute, oboe, piano, and percussion.

-Chancel Choir rehearsals are Thursday from 7:00 to 8:30 p.m. and Sunday at 10:00 a.m. in the Choir Room on the third floor.
+Chancel Choir rehearsals are Thursday from 7:00 to 8:30 p.m.
+(Due to a schedule conflict, fall 2023 rehearsals are from 4:30 to 5:30 on Thursdays) and Sunday at 10:00 a.m. in the Choir Room on the third floor.
 Get there by the stairway behind the choir loft.
 The choir always welcomes new adult and high school (grades 9-12) age volunteer singers.

 Each academic year several IUP music students are chosen to sing in the Chancel Choir as section leaders and soloists.
 For their service, they receive a modest stipend, supported entirely by designated contributions to the choral scholars’ program.
 We view our inclusion of university students as a mission—encouraging and training musicians who will go on to be leaders of music programs in other churches for years to come.